-Leica Digilux 3 versus Panasonic L10
+Leica Digilux 3 vs Panasonic L10

-The Leica Digilux 3 and the Panasonic Lumix DMC- L10 are two digital cameras that were revealed to the public, respectively, in September 2006 and August 2007.
+The Leica Digilux 3 and the Panasonic Lumix DMC- L10 are two digital cameras that were officially introduced, respectively, in September 2006 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-The Leica has a resolution of 7.4 megapixel, whereas the Panasonic provides 10 MP.
+The Leica has a resolution of 7.4 megapixels, whereas the Panasonic provides 10 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic L10 is somewhat larger (2 percent) than the Leica Digilux 3.
 However, the L10 is markedly lighter (8 percent) than the Digilux 3.
 In this context, it is worth noting that neither the Digilux 3 nor the L10 are weather-sealed.